 As all the schools within the Bellevue Place Education Trust are new schools, this means that there is a gradual growth of pupils every year until the school is full.
-Our first school will be full in September 2019 and the last to be built, Deer Park School, is not expected to be full until September 2024.
+Our first school, Rutherford House, became full in September 2019 and the last to be built, Deer Park School, is not expected to be full until September 2024.

-This means that all the schools with completed buildings will have vacant space for a number of years.
-The Trust has developed a number of relationships with children’s charities that are seeking office accommodation for a temporary period, or to reduce their overheads for a few years.
-The income for these rental agreements will go into a BPET Enrichment Fund, to invest into staff development and pupil enrichment opportunities across the Trust.
+This means that most of our schools with completed buildings will have vacant space for a number of years that can be rented.
+The Trust has developed relationships with partner organisations*, who are children’s charities, that are seeking office accommodation for a temporary period, or to reduce their overheads for a few years.
+The income for these rental agreements goes into the BPET Enrichment Fund, to invest into staff development and pupil enrichment opportunities across the Trust.